jazzsequence/sourced-functions/README.md

 ## What's inside?

 * Script to create project asset directories and Sublime project files configured for MAMP environment (forked from [Brad Parbs' dotfiles](https://github.com/bradp/dotfiles)).
-* Script to set up a new WordPress installation, built for MAMP + WP-CLI, specifically.
+* Prompt-based script to set up a new WordPress installation, built for MAMP + WP-CLI or Chassis.
 * Various helper functions associated with new site setup.
+* A wp-cli search/replace alias (`sr`) that will prompt to change a site's URLs.
+* Commands for launching/killing the Global Protect VPN client (which cannot be turned off once installed and running within the app itself).

 ## New site setup
 The functions file includes a number of functions built for new site setup for MAMP and MAMP Pro.
 Usage is simple and will prompt for user input: